 Entrance Exam Preparation – pitfalls and pointers

-As we enter entrance exam season for students applying for schools at the 7+, 8+ and 11+ stage, we thought it would be useful to put together an insight on exam preparation dos and don’ts, geared towards helping younger children (6-10 years).
-It’s a stressful time - and this year comes with uniquely unusual circumstances - but we hope that these tips help set your child up for entrance exam success.
+As we enter entrance exam season for students applying for schools at the 7+, 8+ and 11+ stage, we thought it would be useful to put together an insight on exam preparation dos and don’ts geared towards helping younger children (6-10 years).
+It’s a stressful time - and this year comes with uniquely unusual circumstances - but we hope these tips help set your child up for entrance exam success.

 Let’s kick things off with what to avoid.
 We don’t have many as these, as it’s best to keep things positive - particularly with young children.